 Another style of laces which is appropriate for lacing dress shoes is waxed flat cotton laces.
 These are more common for less formal events and used with shoes like the Derbies, wingtips or other styles of less formal brogues.
 The flat lace also needs to be thin enough to fit through the eyelets of the Derbies snugly and strong enough to withstand secure tying.

 The easiest and least expensive way to refresh a dress shoe is to change the laces.
-But what color should you select?
+But what colored shoelaces should you select?
 And at what length?

 To select the length is easy, just copy the length of the existing laces.
 You should know that choosing the appropriate length is essential.
 Laces that are too short will not properly secure your shoe on your foot.
 Laces that are too long will interfere with walking and look inappropriate.

-We have to note here that for lacing the most formal patent leather Oxford dress shoes, you should use silk or polished, waxed cotton round laces that are tied into a little bow on top of the shoes.
-This will give you an exquisite look to match with any formal tuxedo.
+We have to note here that for lacing the most formal patent leather Oxford dress shoes, you should use silk or polished waxed cotton round laces that are tied into a little bow on top of the shoes.
+This will give you an exquisite look to match with any tuxedo suit or similar formal outfit.

 When wearing a work suit, you can use laces in plain cotton that match the color of the shoe.
-For more laid-back occasions, the dress shoes can be laced with some more “fun” shoelaces.
+For more laid-back occasions, the dress shoes can be laced with some more “fun” colored laces.

 Options for Tying Dress Shoes